../../_images/Scorep_logo.png

 Profiling

-To generate a profile run of your instrumented code on Summit, you will first need to get a node allocation using a batch script or an interactive job; Additionaly you will need to load modules otf2 and cubew:
+To generate a profile run of your instrumented code on a compute node, you will first need to get a node allocation using a batch script or an interactive job.
+Additionally you will need to load the otf2 and cubew modules.

 $ module load otf2